19hours/sg-statutes/Acts/Police Force Act.md

 (A) the authorisation for the creation of the Auxiliary Police Force under section 86(1); or

-(B) any condition imposed under section 86(2) for any security activity carried out by the Auxiliary Police Force; or
+(B) any condition imposed under section 86(2) for any security activity carried out by the Auxiliary Police Force;

 (vii) impose on an employer (other than the Government) a financial penalty not exceeding —

-(A) $1 million for each act of infringement (whether continuing or not) of any provision of this Part or a code of practice; or
+(A) $1 million for each act of infringement (whether continuing or not) of any provision of this Part or any code of practice; or

-(B) $50,000 for each act of infringement (whether continuing or not) of any directive issued under section 89(3) or a condition imposed under section 86(2) or (4); or
+(B) $50,000 for each act of infringement (whether continuing or not) of any directive issued under section 89(3) or any condition imposed under section 86(2) or (4); or

 (viii) impose such other direction or restriction as the Commissioner considers appropriate.